telerik/reporting-docs/designing-reports/connecting-to-data/data-source-components/objectdatasource-component/connecting-the-objectdatasource-component-to-a-data-source.md

 1. Open __Visual Studio__ and create a new [Class Library](https://docs.microsoft.com/en-us/cpp/mfc/class-library-overview?view=vs-2019).

    >The Standalone Report Designer is a WPF application built against.NET Framework 4.0.
 For that reason, it cannot load and resolve classes from assemblies built against.NET Standard 2.1,.NET Core and.NET5.
 You can see the [.NET Standard compatibility chart](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) which explains how and when the assemblies can be loaded in different framework versions.

+   >The new .NET Standalone Report Designer is built for __.NET 6__ and the above restrictions are not valid for it - [Starting the Standalone Report Designer for .NET]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/overview%}#starting-the-standalone-report-designer-for-net)

 1. Add the following piece of code from [How to Bind to a BusinessObject]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/objectdatasource-component/how-to/how-to-bind-to-a-businessobject%}).